soufiane-ezzemany/DevOps-IMT-FIL/README.md

 ![image](project-nuage-login.drawio.png)

 ## Minimal version
-- one Dockerfile per service
+- one Dockerfile per service that exposes the internal port of the container
 - one docker-compose.yml file to deploy the stack
 - adequate `depends_on`
+- two networks will be defined: `front-net` and `back-net`
 - a README file explaining how to configure and deploy the stack

 ## Optional version